DrMSAbdullahi/GenPath-PPH/README.md

 - **Path Complex Construction**: For each pathway and condition, path complexes are built using gene point clouds obtained from the dissimilarity matrix and the underlying pathway network structure.

 ### 5. **Visualization**

-Custom plotting functions were created using the above libraries to generate visualizations:
-Custom visualization scripts were implemented to illustrate topological features:
+Custom and library-based visualization scripts were implemented to illustrate both network-level and topological features.
-- **Persistence Diagrams and Barcodes**: These were plotted using the `plot_persistence_diagram` and `plot_persistence_barcode` functions from the 'Gudhi' library in Python.

-### 6. **Permutation Test**
-Permutation tests were performed using Python (version 3.12.6), and the **Benjamini–Hochberg** correction method for multiple testing was applied using the **`statsmodels`** package (version 0.13.5).
-The False Discovery Rate (FDR) threshold was set to $< 0.05$ throughout.
+- **Custom Visualizations**:
+  - **Correlation Heatmaps** showing inter-gene relationships within each pathway.
+  - **Betti Number Evolution Plots** across filtration values.
+  - **PCA Plots** for sample clustering.
+  - **UpSet Plots** for pathway overlap and intersection analysis.

+- **Library-Based Visualizations (Gudhi)**:
+  - **Persistence Diagrams** using `plot_persistence_diagram`.
+  - **Persistence Barcodes** using `plot_persistence_barcode`.

+These visualizations provide both qualitative and quantitative insights into the topological evolution and expression variability of pathways under different biological conditions.

 ---